adambard/learnxinyminutes-docs/toml.html.markdown

 TOML stands for Tom's Obvious, Minimal Language.
 It is a data serialisation language designed to be a minimal configuration file format that's easy to read due to obvious semantics.

 It is an alternative of YAML and JSON.
+It aims to be more human friendly than JSON and simpler that YAML.
 TOML is designed to map unambiguously to a hash table.
 TOML should be easy to parse into data structures in a wide variety of languages.

 ```toml
 # Comments in TOML look like this.